awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 #### Viewing sqlnet\.ora parameters using the console<a name="USER_ModifyInstance.Oracle.sqlnet.Viewing.Console"></a>

-For information about viewing parameters in a parameter group, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about viewing parameters in a parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 In Oracle parameter groups, the `sqlnetora.` prefix identifies which parameters are sqlnet\.ora parameters\.